gardener-attic/component-cli/docs/reference/components-cli_component-archive_create.md

 ### Options

 ```
-  -f, --format CAOutputFormat   output format of the component archive.
-Can be "fs"', "tar"' or "tgz"'
+      --format CAOutputFormat   output format of the component archive.
+Can be "fs", "tar" or "tgz"
   -h, --help                    help for create
   -o, --out string              writes the resulting archive to the given path
 ```